keboola/developers-docs/extend/generic-extractor/configuration/api/pagination/index.md

 which makes it 69 bytes long.

-As a force stop example, the following configuration will stop scrolling after extracting two pages of results, or after extracting 69 bytes of minifed JSON data (whichever comes first).
+The following is a **force stop example** configuration that will stop scrolling after extracting two pages of results, or after extracting 69 bytes of minifed JSON data (whichever comes first).

 {% highlight json %}